• Testing center at County College of Morris continues to operate 9:00-4:00 on Monday, Wednesday, Friday and Saturday.

 The State of NJ is partnering with 68 Walmart and Sam’s Club sites statewide to offer dedicated 65+ vaccine appointments.
 To facilitate scheduling appointments at these sites, a senior-specific NJ COVID-19 Call Center hotline will be available at: 856-249-7007 from 8am-8pm, daily.
 Currently, this hotline is scheduling available appointments at fourteen (14) Walmart sites in south New Jersey, however, the number of locations will be expanded to additional sites starting March 29, 2021.
 Morris County sites will be available for scheduling on March 29th.

 From the Health Department:

 Many residents have questions regarding the COVID-19 immunization.
 When will it be available?
 Is it safe?
 Where can I obtain information?
 Where can I be vaccinated?
 The distribution of vaccine is based on a federal plan which prioritizes specific groups such as healthcare workers and critical infrastructure employees.
 The second group include people with chronic medical conditions and seniors, followed by the general public.

-Currently, the supply of vaccinations is outweighed by demand.
 As supply increases in the coming months, more appointments AND more vaccination sites will open up.
 Ultimately, most people will be able to get a vaccination at a local pharmacy or at a doctor’s office.
 Until the supply is at its peak, please follow health guidelines to keep you and your family safe, and be sure to register for a vaccine at one of the websites below so that you will be notified when appointments are available.